TheOdinProject/curriculum/react/getting_started_with_react/react_components.md

 ### How to create components

 To get the feel of working with components, we're going to practice creating functional components.
 What are functional components?
-Javascript functions!
+JavaScript functions!
 Let's have a look.

 ```jsx
 function Greeting() {